 If the formula still results in this message and the cell is used only for reporting purposes, you may wish to place it in a WBOMIT range to force What's Best! to ignore the cell.

-NAME - Unsupported Name
+NAME - Unsupported Value in the Name List

 If What's Best! can't parse a particular name, the following warning message will be displayed on the WB!
 Status tab.